GeoscienceAustralia/wagl/docs/source/logging.rst

    [core]
    logging_conf_file = /path/to/logging.cfg

-See gaip's logging.cfg `logging.cfg <https://github.com/GeoscienceAustralia/gaip/blob/develop/configs/logging.cfg>`_ for the default gaip setup, additional loggers can be defined here and used in any gaip development work one might be likely to do.
+See wagl's logging.cfg `logging.cfg <https://github.com/GeoscienceAustralia/wagl/blob/develop/configs/logging.cfg>`_ for the default wagl setup, additional loggers can be defined here and used in any wagl development work one might be likely to do.
-The default setup is recommended as it'll capture any task errors to disk, as well as recording luigi's and gaip's general status.
-Any testing and development work can make use of the *gaip-status* qualname to retrieve the *gaip-status.log* initialised by luigi.
+The default setup is recommended as it'll capture any task errors to disk, as well as recording luigi's and wagl's general status.
+Any testing and development work can make use of the *wagl-status* qualname to retrieve the *wagl-status.log* initialised by luigi.

-Any Task error's that occur when using either the *gaip.multifile_workflow* or the *gaip.singlefile_workflow* are captured, and written to the *gaip-errors.log* file.
-The logging performed by gaip is structured to output JSON formatted logging which is not only more readable, but allows a user to directly query the logs and retrieve the matching results using tools such as `jq <https://stedolan.github.io/jq/>`_.
-Errors will be output to *gaip-errors.log*.
+Any Task error's that occur when using either the *wagl.multifile_workflow* or the *wagl.singlefile_workflow* are captured, and written to the *wagl-errors.log* file.
+The logging performed by wagl is structured to output JSON formatted logging which is not only more readable, but allows a user to directly query the logs and retrieve the matching results using tools such as `jq <https://stedolan.github.io/jq/>`_.
+Errors will be output to *wagl-errors.log*.

 Task history
 ------------